 IS RIGHT FOR YOU

 1 Abraham WT, Kuck KH, Goldsmith RL, et al. A randomized controlled trial to evaluate the safety and efficacy of cardiac contractility modulation.
 JACC Heart Failure.
 6(10), 874-883 (2018).

 2 Clinical evidence on file: https://impulse-dynamics.com/providers/clinical-trials/

 3 Indication for Use (IFU): https://impulse-dynamics.com/fda-indications-patient-selection/

-Indications for Use: The Optimizer® Smart is indicated to improve NYHA functional status, 6-minute hall walk distance and quality of life of NYHA Class III heart failure patients who remain symptomatic despite guideline directed medical therapy, who are in normal sinus rhythm, are not indicated for Cardiac Resynchronization Therapy, and have a left ventricular ejection fraction ranging from 25% to 45%.
+The OPTIMIZER® Smart System is indicated to improve 6-minute hall walk, quality of life, and functional status of NYHA Class III heart failure patients who remain symptomatic despite guideline directed medical therapy, are not indicated for Cardiac Resynchronization Therapy (CRT), and have a left ventricular ejection fraction ranging from 25% to 45%.

 IMPORTANT SAFETY INFORMATION